harelba/q/QSQL-NOTES.md

 # Installation of the new beta release
-For now, only Linux RPM, DEB and Mac OSX are supported.
-Almost made the Windows version work, but there's some issue there, and the windows executable requires some external dependencies which I'm trying to eliminate.
+For now, only Linux RPM, DEB, Mac OSX and Windows are supported.
+Packages for additional Linux Distros will be added later (it should be rather easy now, due to the use of `fpm`).

 The beta OSX version is not in `brew` yet, you'll need to take the `macos-q` executable, put it in your filesystem and `chmod +x` it.

-DEB/RPM are working well, although for some reason showing the q manual (`man q`) does not work for Debian, even though it's packaged in the DEB file.
+Note: For some reason showing the q manual (`man q`) does not work for Debian, even though it's packaged in the DEB file.
 I'll get around to fixing it later.
+If you have any thoughts about this, please drop me a line.

 Download the relevant files directly from [The Beta Release Assets](https://github.com/harelba/q/releases/tag/v3.1.0-beta).